[ How Amps Work ] [ Overdrive ] [ 5E3 Mods ] [ 5F6A Mods ] [ AB763 Mods ]

 I always start my schematic analysis by tracing the guitar signal through the amp.
 That way I can focus on the most important components that "voice" the amp such as the cathode resistors and caps, plate load resistors and coupling caps.
 The signal path is shown by the red line in the above schematic so follow along as I trace the guitar signal through the schematic.

 After entering the Input jack at the far left of the schematic the first thing the guitar signal encounters is the R1 Input resistor.
 The "1MEG." label means the value of the resistor is 1 megaohm (1 million ohms).
 You will also see "1M" for 1 megaohm.
-The Input resistor set's the amp's input impedance and provides a guitar signal return path to the guitar's pickup coil.
+The Input resistor set's the amp's input impedance.
 I'm not going to detail the function of these components here because I do that in the "How Tube Amps Work" webpage so see that page for more detail on component functions.

 Next the guitar signal flows through both the R2 and R3 Grid Stopper resistors.
 Their value is 68K (68 kilohms or 68,000 ohms).
 Grid Stopper resistors remove audio frequencies above human hearing to help keep the amplifier from oscillating (freaking out).